 Advice to Management

 I applied online.
-I interviewed at Shutterstock (New York, NY) in June 2017.
+The process took 4 weeks.
+I interviewed at Shutterstock (New York, NY).

 Let us know if we're missing any workplace or industry recognition –